ahx/openapi_first/README.md

 # OpenapiFirst

 OpenapiFirst offers tools to help test and implement Rack apps based on an [OpenApi](https://www.openapis.org/) API description.
+The idea is that you create an API description first, then add minimal code about your business logic (some call this "Resolver") and be done.

 ## TL;DR